GenerousLabs/monica-sync-facebook/README.md

   - Only push if we find a matching contact on monica
   - Keep all unpushed contacts in a separate collection to be dealt with later
     - Also with their profile images?

+## Delayed sync to monica

+Let's capture the data first, then push to monica as a second step.

+- Save friend data into storage
+- Try to match friends by name or by facebook profile
+  - If matched, sync data
+  - If not matched, move on
+- Present a list of unmatched friends